-The Guardians' forecast is based on the key assumption that the headcount for the Guardians will increase from the budgeted level of 169.7 as at the end of March 2020 to 185.4 full-time equivalent employees by 30 June 2021.
-The actual headcount as at end of March 2020 was 153.1.
+The Guardians forecast is based on the key assumption that the headcount for the Guardians will increase from the budgeted level of 185.4 as at the end of March 2021 to 208.2 full-time equivalent employees by 30 June 2022.
+The actual headcount as at end of March 2021 was 166.2.

-The forecast increase in headcount numbers was determined from the annual business plan compiled by the Guardians' senior management team.
+The forecast increase in headcount numbers is determined from the annual business plan compiled by the Guardians senior management team.

-In the event that the Guardians are unable to recruit the additional headcount as forecast, actual results may vary materially from the forecast.
+In the event that the Guardians is unable to recruit the additional headcount as forecast, actual results may vary materially from the forecast.
 Any variance in actual headcount is likely to result in a material reduction of expenses, resulting in a corresponding decrease in revenue received from the NZ Super Fund.